ivop/atari8080/README.md

 run "natively" on the 8080 emulation.
 The overlay loader is currently at https://github.com/ivop/cpm65/tree/8080ovl.

-To assembly 8080.s into a binary you need the MADS Assembler which can be found here: https://github.com/tebe6502/Mad-Assembler/
+To assemble 8080.s into a binary you need the MADS Assembler which can be found here: https://github.com/tebe6502/Mad-Assembler/

 #### Possible Future work